top of page

 That's practically nothing.

 It might look good on the label to list so many fruits and veggies, but really- it's just marketing.
-You are not actually getting any amount of fruit and veggies that would make a difference, but the company does get to put lots of pretty pictures on the label and say “food-based,” “raw,” or “whole food,” which have no actual meaning in the supplement industry.
-Avoid food supplements with that many ingredients because it is impossible to put enough of each component in to have a beneficial effect.
-Anytime you see a supplement claiming to be whole food, but you are supposed to take only one pill per day, it is not whole food, or you will be getting an amount that is not enough to do anything.
+You are not getting any amount of fruit and veggies that would make a difference, but the company does get to put lots of pretty pictures on the label and say “food-based,” “raw,” or “whole food,” which have no actual meaning in the supplement industry.
+Avoid supplements with that many ingredients because putting enough of each ingredient in would be impossible.

 For example, you would get far more benefit from a properly prepared, farm-to-bottle blend containing just beets, leeks, kale, swiss chard, zucchini, and peppers, rather than something like this insanity: